Short-term Funding Choices for a Company

 Investors in SPACs do not know what the SPAC will buy, but they can speculate from the backgrounds of the SPAC’s executives or comments on social media.
 When the SPAC finalizes the purchase of the private company, the company goes public.

-A company can go from public to private when investors (or groups of investors) purchase all the company shares and then delist them from the exchange.
-This can happen when investors are persuaded that the financing costs of the acquisition are significantly low and attractive.
+A company can go from public to private when investors (or groups of investors) purchase all the company shares (often at a premium above the current share price) and then delist them from the exchange.
+This can happen when investors think that they can undertake actions that will increase the company’s value beyond its current value.

-The number of public companies is increasing in emerging economies due to higher growth rates.
-This trend is also attributable to the transition from closed to open market structures.
+The number of public companies is increasing in emerging economies due to higher growth rates, foreign capital inflows and a transition from closed to open market structures.
 The opposite is true for developed economies.

-In developed economies, the number of private companies is increasing (an intuitively decreasing public companies) due to the following reasons:
+In developed economies, the number of private companies is increasing (and that of public companies decreasing) due to the following reasons:

 Question